jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 The first new block of code creates a `Widget` instance, assigns it a unique ID, gives it a label that will appear as its tab title, and makes the tab closable by the user.
 The second block of code add a new command labeled *Random xkcd comic* to JupyterLab.
 When the comm and executes, it attaches the widget to the main display area if it is not already present and then makes it the active tab.
 The last new line of code adds the command to the command palette in a section called *Tutorial*.

-Build your extension again (i.e., `jupyter lab build`) and refresh the browser tab.
+Build your extension again using `npm run build` (unless you are using `npm run watch` already) and refresh the browser tab.
 Open the command palette on the left side and type *xkcd*.
 Your *Random xkcd comic* command should appear.
 Click it or select it with the keyboard and press *Enter*.
 You should see a new, blank panel appear with the tab title *xkcd.com*.
 Click the *x* on the tab to close it and activate the command again.
 The tab should reappear.
 Finally, click one of the launcher tabs so that the *xkcd.com* panel is still open but no longer active.
 Now run the *Random xkcd comic* command one more time.
 The single *xkcd.com* tab should come to the foreground.

 ![Empty xkcd extension panel](xkcd_tutorial_empty.png)

-If your widget is not behaving, compare your code with the reference project state at the [01-show-a-panel tag](https://github.com/jupyterlab/jupyterlab_xkcd/tree/01-show-a-panel).
+If your widget is not behaving, compare your code with the reference project state at the [01-show-a-panel tag](https://github.com/jupyterlab/jupyterlab_xkcd/tree/0.28-01-show-a-panel).
 Once you've got everything working properly, git commit your changes and carry on.

 ```bash
 git add .